x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/role-groups.md

 New-RoleGroup "Vancouver Organization Management" -Roles $RoleGroup.Roles -CustomRecipientWriteScope "Vancouver Users" -CustomConfigWriteScope "Vancouver Servers"
 ```

-You can also add members to the role group when you create it by using the _Members_ parameter as shown in [Use the Exchange Management Shell to copy a role group with no scope](#NoScope.md) earlier in this topic.
+You can also add members to the role group when you create it by using the _Members_ parameter as shown in [Use the Exchange Management Shell to create a role assignment with no scope](#use-the-exchange-management-shell-to-create-a-role-assignment-with-no-scope) earlier in this topic.
 For more information about management scopes, see [Understanding Management Scopes](http://technet.microsoft.com/library/24ed4a38-438a-4223-9f9c-5d4dea4b046b.aspx).

 After the new role group is created, you can add or remove roles, change the scope of role assignments on the role, and perform other tasks.

 For detailed syntax and parameter information, see [Get-RoleGroup](http://technet.microsoft.com/library/369800ff-fced-4d1c-adb0-1ddbe798670d.aspx) and [New-RoleGroup](http://technet.microsoft.com/library/c59f596d-cbdd-459e-b31f-99d03e684299.aspx).

 ### Use the Exchange Management Shell to copy a role group with an OU scope
-<a name="NoScope"> </a>

 1. Store the role group that you want to copy in a variable using the following syntax.